Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: Experiments

 \subsection{Overall Performance}

-From Tab.~\ref{tab:ourbench}, our comprehensive evaluation of MLLMs on CFG-Bench yields several key insights:
+From Tab.~\ref{tab:ourbench}, our comprehensive evaluation of MLLMs on CFG-Bench yields several key findings:

-\textbf{Human-Level Performance Gap.} A significant performance gap exists between all MLLMs and human-level proficiency, a disparity particularly evident in open-ended counterfactual tasks where models struggle with hypothetical reasoning.
-Even the top-rank model, Gemini-2.5-Pro, lags substantially behind the human baseline, underscoring the profound challenge of fine-grained action reasoning.
+\textbf{Human-Level Performance Gap.} A significant performance gap exists between all MLLMs and human-level proficiency, a disparity evident in close-ended tasks, where models struggle to accurately describe physical execution details and temporal sequencing, and in open-ended counterfactual tasks, where they struggle with active verification and then correction.
+Even the top-rank model, Gemini-3-Pro, lags substantially behind the human baseline, underscoring the profound challenge of fine-grained action reasoning.

 \textbf{Proprietary versus Open-Source Models.} Proprietary models generally outperform their open-source counterparts.
-Gemini-2.5-Pro leads with a score of 5.40 on open-ended tasks and 59.52\% accuracy on close-ended ones, while other proprietary model like GPT-5 also performs well.
+Gemini-3-Pro leads with a score of 5.67 on open-ended tasks and 65.60\% accuracy on close-ended ones, while other proprietary model like Gemini-2.5-Pro and GPT-5 also perform well.
 Among open-source models, Qwen3-VL-30B-A3B-Instruct stands out as a strong performer, achieving results competitive with Gemini-2.5-Pro on several tasks.

 \textbf{Scaling Laws of Model Size.} Our results consistently demonstrate a positive correlation between model size and performance across several model families.
 Among the Qwen2.5-VL variants, for instance, performance scales directly with the parameter count.
 It is likely due to the enhanced capabilities of larger models for fine-grained visual perception and complex reasoning.